-From the outside in, our skin is a superposition of several cellular tissues (epidermis, dermis, hypodermis) one of whose roles is to ensure the protection of the human body against various constraints (physical attacks, mechanical, infectious...) which can weaken it.
+From the outside to the inside, our skin is a superposition of several cellular tissues (epidermis, dermis, hypodermis) one of whose roles is to ensure the protection of the human body against various constraints (physical attacks, mechanical, infectious, etc.) which can weaken it.

 Did you know?
 The skin is the largest organ in the human body with an average surface area of 2m²!